rushil23/WordSearch-iOS-Shopify/README.md

     Ensured that users get a lot of flexibility with their swipes.
     For example: If a user accidentally swipes out of his row/column and comes back to the same row, he gets to continue his swipe :)

+    - *Overlapping Words:*

+    The algorithm is designed to prevent collisions between words, so that already placed words do not get interfered with.
+However, if at random, the word to be placed collides at the exact same letter as the word placed in the grid, we have found an overlap!
+Hence, the algorithm allows collisions/overlaps between two words at the same letter.

 9. **MVC Design Pattern:**
     - The app mainly consists of two collection views: Words & Grids.